wsu718/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the visual, and object-oriented, representation of a website that is created by the browser.
+It can be interacted with by Javascript, along with other methods.

 2. What is an event?

+The way users interact with a page eg. with the mouse, keyboard, browser, etc. The DOM creates an event object.

 3. What is an event listener?
+Javascript that is added to elements that await a specific interaction, an event, to happen, and then does something, defined by the callback.

 4. Why would we convert a NodeList into an Array?
+If we want to use array methods on the object, eg. reduce, map, etc.

 5. What is a component?
+Reusable pieces of code that can be used to build elements that share functionality and styling.

 ### Git Set up